| Installing

 Which

 DDR RAM?
+The

-problem
+problem You

 want to purchase an ECS K76SA motherboard, and 256MB of